 Burnout: The Career Plague

-Low levels of burnout are a natural cycle that everyone goes through.
+Low-to-moderate levels of burnout are a natural cycle that everyone goes through.
 In the aviation safety industry, it will be something that most if not all safety managers have to fight from time to time.
 It’s how a safety officer grows and finds a new sense of job satisfaction.

 But the hard part of being an aviation safety manager is that a little bit of burnout can quickly escalate, leaving the safety manager said to himself, “Man, I really don’t like my job.”